Partnerships & Field-Building

 Music to Life

 Founded by Noel Paul Stookey (Peter, Paul & Mary) and his daughter, Liz Sunde, Music to Life connects musicians with the training, resources, and mentorship to realize their own bold visions for community change.
-Its Musician Changemaker Accelerator (MCA) is a creative business/social change incubator that includes training in concept, program, resource/partnership development, and individual mentorship to equip a national network of musicians with the skills and connections to sustainably implement their concepts for music-based social impact programming.
+Its Musician Changemaker Accelerator (MCA) is a creative business/social change incubator that includes training in concept, program, resource and partnership development, and individual mentorship to equip a national network of musicians with the skills and connections to sustainably implement their concepts for music-based social impact programming.

 National Independent Venue Association (NIVA) / National Independent Venue Foundation (NIVF)